Skip to content

 const vitest = await startVitest('test')

-If watch mode is not enabled, Vitest will call close method.
+If watch mode is not enabled, Vitest will call close method automatically.

 If watch mode is enabled and the terminal supports TTY, Vitest will register console shortcuts.